kevinchabreck/paintchat/README.md

 ## Features

--  Can run a single server or as a cluster
+-  run a single server or as a cluster
--  Consistent, persistant state
+-  consistent, persistant state
--  Dynamically add/remove nodes
+-  dynamically add/remove nodes at any time

 ## Usage